pensando/dsc-linux-patches/patches-2020-04/README.md

 The memory that is I/O coherent is coherent in the "Outer Shareable" domain, and the memory that not coherent is "Non-Shareable".

-In to properly map these types of pages we've had to make some changes to the Linux PTE code.
+In order to properly map these types of pages we've had to make some changes to the Linux PTE code.
 These changes are application-specific (as they're related to how we partition memory) and unsuitable for upstreaming.